0x42eau/scripts/README.md

 --

-netexec is the only dependancy for this to work.
+netexec is the only dependency for this to work.

 ./spraygun.sh dc-ip users-file pass-file time-between-sprays passwords-per-spray ./spraygun.sh 10.10.10.10 users.txt passwords.txt 20 2